100 Notable alumni of

 -

-Blake Robert Anderson is an American football coach and former player who is currently serving in his second stint as offensive coordinator at the University of Southern Mississippi.
+Blake Robert Anderson is an American football coach and former player who is the current head coach at the University of Southern Mississippi.
 Anderson previously served as the head coach at Utah State University from 2021 to 2023, Arkansas State University from 2014 to 2020, the offensive coordinator at the University of North Carolina from 2012 to 2013, and the offensive coordinator, run game coordinator and quarterbacks coach at Southern Miss from 2009 to 2011.

 -